leoll2/MBZIRC2020/README.md

                               "default_params/gazebo-iris.parm"],
 },
 ```
-the following item to the dictionary:
+and add the following item underneat it:
 ```
 # MBZIRColo
 "gazebo-MBZIRColo":{